yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 cat\_inflation and Region will be included in the final model, although some of their levels are not selected.
 Briefly, their explanatory value outweighs the noise they add to the model.
+This is discussed in detail in Additional Work.

 GovSpendingCent is included only in the AIC equation while TaxBurdenCent is included in both the AIC and adjR2 equations.
 Conducting nested F